f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    |lab-3-7|

 #.
 Now that the service has been deployed, let's review the BIG-IP configuration.
-   You can validate by sending the ``Step 1: Get Deployed iApp Services`` request again.
+   You can validate by sending the ``Step 1: Get Deployed AS3 Services`` request again.

    |lab-3-8|